sauce-archives/help/docs/tools/appium/advanced-setup.md

 }
 {% endhighlight %}

-As you can see, when multiple screens are involved the purpose of this pattern becomes clear, as does its conveniency.
+As you can see, when multiple screens are involved, the purpose of this pattern becomes clear, as does its convenience.
 We are now navigating through a series of screens we have never seen, and yet we can already get a general idea of what is going on in our test.
 If we had a look at the implementation of the screen methods we are calling, we would get a even more precise idea of what's happening.
 The fact that we can already gather some information without doing so is one of the benefits of writing tests with PageObject.

 Should a small change in the UI occur, we will probably not need to touch our test methods at all: the change is going to take place in one of our screen methods.
 In an agile environment, in which these kind of changes are frequent, this addition to the robustness of our test script is particularly welcome.